rmahinpei/StudyBuddy/README.md

 For many university courses, independent practice is essential to performing well in exams.
-To ensure academic success, the main feature of **StudyBuddy** allows its users to create topics for each of their courses and assign relevant practice questions to each topic.
+To ensure academic success, the main feature of **StudyBuddy** allows its users to create topics for each of their courses and assign a *minimum* of three relevant practice questions to each topic.
 The aim of this feature is to encourage students to identify exam-worthy subjects and then do a minimum of three practice problems per each topic so that they can master what they are taught in lectures.
 With this set-up, **StudyBuddy** will help students manage their time more effectively, make their